 White Gold Corp. is in the business of acquiring and exploring mineral properties.
-As of December 31, 2017, the Company owned a portfolio of 19,606 quartz claims across 30 properties covering approximately 390,000 hectares representing approximately 40% of the Yukon's White Gold District in Canada (the "White Gold District").
-Preliminary exploration work has produced several prospective targets.
-The properties range from grass roots to more advanced exploration projects, including the historic Golden Saddle and Arc deposits, purchased from Kinross Gold Corporation ("Kinross").
+The Company owns a portfolio of 22,040 quartz claims across 35 properties covering approximately 439,000 hectares representing approximately 40% of the Yukon's White Gold District in Canada (the "White Gold District").
+The properties range from grass roots to more advanced exploration projects, including the Golden Saddle and Arc deposits, purchased from Kinross Gold Corporation ("Kinross").
 Certain portions of the claim packages are bordered by gold discoveries owned by Goldcorp Inc. and Western Copper & Gold Corporation.
 The Company is in the process of conducting exploration activities on its properties.

 In 2017, the Company conducted exploration work on the newly acquired White Gold property (the "White Gold Property") with the goal of validating historic drilling and working towards calculating a current mineral resource estimate.
 Exploration work was also performed on various other properties which are included in its regional package.
 Results defined numerous new anomalies/prospects through the soil sampling, GT Probe, IP-Resistivity, and DIGHEM surveys that warrant follow up work in subsequent exploration campaigns.
-RAB drill result on these regional properties also validated earlier stage exploration work, warranting further follow up.
+RAB drill results on these regional properties also validated earlier stage exploration work, warranting further follow up.